ahmadkakar14/MirrorMind/README.md

 MirrorMind is a creative, emotion-reactive web experience that turns your thoughts into visuals, sound, and art.
 Speak or type your inner feelings — and watch as a digital canvas comes alive with your mood.

 Whether you're joyful, angry, calm, or lost in a storm of thoughts, MirrorMind transforms those emotions into ambient visuals and soundscapes — a reflection not of your face, but your state of mind.
+Features:
+You type your thoughts → the program analyzes the mood using simple keyword detection.

+It then creates a dynamic, animated visual based on your emotional state:

+Joy = bright, playful colors

+Sad = cool, soft tones

+Anger = red, intense bursts

+Calm = smooth, tranquil colors

+Neutral = muted grays

 ---